viniciusgerevini/clyde/LANGUAGE.md

 }
 ```

 This is not always the desired behaviour.
-For that, you can use `+` for sticky options:
+To keep the option always visible, you can use `+` for sticky options:

 ```
 + Option a